innovationinsoftware/policy-dev/labs/sentinel-complex-logic/index.md

 **Explanation:**
 - Each example demonstrates a different aspect of collection operations in Sentinel.
 - All are minimal, focused, and runnable in the open-source CLI.
 ---

+---

+**Modifying Collection Operations:**
+- You can experiment with the examples above by changing the values in the collections.
+- For instance, adjust the elements in a list or the values in a map to see how the policy logic responds.
+- Try making changes that cause the tests to pass or fail, so you can observe the effect of different data on the policy evaluation.
+- This hands-on approach will help you better understand how Sentinel processes collections and how your logic behaves with various inputs.